qooxdoo/qooxdoo/docs/core/data_binding/controller.md

     const model = formController.createModel();
 ```

-If you see additional information on forms, see
+If you need additional information on forms, see
 [form handling documentation](../../desktop/gui/forms.md#form-object).
 After
 executing this code, the controller and the model variable do have the model
 available and therefore, the controller can set up the bindings.